cisco/mindmeld/source/userguide/dm.rst

 To support this pattern, the app needs to "remember" the intent it detects in the first query, and then interpret entities detected in subsequent queries as belonging to that intent.

-In Workbench, you do this by adding information to the params object of the responder to specify either (a) a target dialogue state, or (b) allowed domains and intents, for the next conversational turn.
+In MindMeld, you do this by adding information to the params object of the responder to specify either (a) a target dialogue state, or (b) allowed domains and intents, for the next conversational turn.
 The first approach is simpler; the second is more flexible.

 Specifying a target dialogue state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^